lucapug/e2e-bike-count-predictor/README.md

 * Holiday : Holiday/No holiday
 * Functional Day : NoFunc(Non Functional Hours), Fun(Functional hours)

 The data stored in a row are values for a fixed hour of the day.
-The data spans from December, 1, 2017 to November, 30, 2018.
+The dataset spans from December, 1, 2017 to November, 30, 2018.
 The **Rented Bike count** is the target variable in this problem.

 ### References